The Parents Circle-Families Forum: Awards and recognition

 In 2011, Khaled Abu Awwad was awarded the UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence for "his efforts to promote tolerance, peace and non-violence through his work as a peace activist and leader in the reconciliation process between Palestinians and Israelis."

 The Gwangju Prize for Human Rights 2011 in Korea.
 Given by the May 18 Memorial Foundation in Korea.

 Crack in the Wall was given an Honorable Mention at the Intercultural Innovation Award, given by UNAOC and the BMW Group, February 26, 2013.

 The International Solidarity Prize, 2010.
 Given by the International Social Cinema Film Festival of Castilla La Mancha in Toledo, Spain.

 The Gold Medal of Merit for outstanding service in the field of international understanding and reconciliation.
 Given by the Seniors Union of Germany's Christian Democrat Union (CDU) and to be presented by Chancellor Angela Merkel in 2010.

 The Gandhi Foundation International Peace Award for 2010.

 The 2008 Martha Prize for tolerance and democratic values in Jerusalem by The Jerusalem Foundation, Jerusalem, Israel.

 The Arab House and the Sefarad-Israel house jointly forwarded the candidacy of the PCFF for the Prince Asturias of Concord Award, 2009.

 The Three Cultures award for Peace and Dialogue, 2009 Given by the Three Cultures Foundation of the Mediterranean Sea, Seville, Spain.

 Search for Common Ground award for peace building in the Middle East, 2008.
 Given by Search for Common Ground, 11.14.2008, Canadian Embassy, Washington D.C.

 Goldberg IIE Awards Prize to Members of Parents Circle Family Forum, 2008.
 Given by the Institute of International Education (IIE) and IIE's Executive Committee member and former vice chairman Victor J. Goldberg, The American Center in Jerusalem, Israel.

 Solidar's Silver Rose Award in its "International category - Peace and Reconciliation", 2007.
 Given by Solidar, EP, Brussels, Belgium.

+In 2025, the Nuremberg International Human Rights Award was given to PCFF for their continuous communication between Israelis and Palestinians, even in the hardest of times, thus encouraging others to break free from their own fears.
+In the award ceremony, PCFF were praised for their greatness and humanism; though having lost a beloved person, they would still see each other's grief, extend their hands and disrupt the friend-foe logic.

 Criticism

 In 2011 Israeli minister of education Gideon Saar disallowed meetings set up by PC-FF within the school system for cases that involved the relatives of Palestinians he described as terrorists who had been killed in the conflict.
 The decision followed a complaint sent to the minister by the Legal Forum for the Land of Israel on behalf of a group of parents.
-Saar said "The education system supports messages of peace, conciliation and dialogue, and promotes pluralistic discourse, but there is no room for comparison between terror victims and terrorists."
+Saar said, "The education system supports messages of peace, conciliation and dialogue, and promotes pluralistic discourse, but there is no room for comparison between terror victims and terrorists."
 Several schools protested against the new directive.